SapphicBear/Project-Library/README.md

 # Project-Library
-First project of the JavaScript course for the Odin Project!
+This is a library project for the Odin Project's JavaScript course!
+You can add your own books, and mark if you have read them or not!